netdata/netdata/web/README.md

 ### Autoscaled y-axis

-Netdata charts automatically zoom vertically, to visualize the variation of each metric within the visible time-frame.
+Netdata charts automatically zoom vertically, to visualize the variation of each metric within the visible timeframe.

 ![non-zero-based](https://user-images.githubusercontent.com/2662304/48309139-3d2f1000-e57c-11e8-9a44-b91758134b00.gif)

-*A zero based `stacked` chart, automatically switches to an auto-scaled `area` chart when a single dimension is selected.*
+*A zero-based `stacked` chart, automatically switches to an auto-scaled `area` chart when a single dimension is selected.*

 ## dashboard.js

 Netdata uses the `dashboards.js` file to define, configure, create, and update all the charts and other visualizations that appear on any Netdata dashboard.
-It's required on any HTML page that is going to render Netdata charts.
+You need to put `dashboard.js` on any HTML page that's going to render Netdata charts.

 ### Generating dashboard.js